YueLiPicasso/OCanrenTutorial/README.md

 [Table of Contents](Main)

-**Acknowldgement** I would like to thank Dmitri Boulytchev and Iris Yuping Ren for commenting on the draft.
+**Acknowledgement** I would like to thank Dmitri Boulytchev and Iris Yuping Ren for commenting on the draft.